 Division II SAAC members serve as voting members on a number of Division II committees, including the Management Council.
 The SAAC also has voting authority during the Division II Business Session at the annual NCAA Convention.

-To give you a brief background about DII SAAC, we are a committee consisting of the 24 Division II multi-sport voting conferences, one representative of Division II independent institutions, and two at-large representatives.
-Additionally, two members of the Management Council and one member of the Presidents Council will serve as ex-officio and nonvoting members.
+Composition: Currently 27 members, including representatives from each of the 24 Division II multisport voting conferences, one representative of Division II independent institutions, and two at-large representatives.
+Additionally, two members of the Management Council and one member of the Presidents Council serve as ex-officio and nonvoting members.

-Our members serve as student-athlete liaisons between the happenings on campus, conference and national levels.
-Members are selected by the Division II SAAC Nominating Sub-Committee from a diverse pool of candidates submitted by the conference office.
-The Division II Management Council ratify the appointment and each student-athlete serves a non-renewable 3-year term; however the student-athlete may only serve up to one year after exhausting their eligibility.
+The Division II SAAC Nominating Subcommittee selects national committee members from a diverse pool of candidates that conference offices submit.
+The Division II Management Council ratifies the appointments, and each student-athlete serves a non-renewable three-year term; however the student-athlete may serve only up to one year after exhausting his or her eligibility.

 - SAAC Information Guide and Planning Resource